 - Use all of the DG Resource energy to meet all or portion of their electrical requirements and sell no energy to GRE.

-Options 2 and 3 above are subject to GRE’s standby and supplemental service requirements.
+Options 2 and 3 above are subject to GRE’s standby service requirements.

 Capacity sales to Great River Energy